PEACHES invited blueberries and Grand Marnier...

 ...plus a bottom cookie sheet for the possibility of overflow.

-Position rack on second level from the bottom of the oven.
+Position the rack on second level from the bottom of the oven.

-.
-Meanwhile, as the oven is heating up, put the butter into the shallow pan and place into the oven for it to slowly start melting (takes about 10 minutes).
-Once melted, remove the pan from the oven.
+2. Meanwhile, put the butter into the cake pan and place it into the oven for it to slowly start melting (takes about 5 minutes).
+Once melted, remove the pan from the oven and place it onto the baking pan.

-.
-Meanwhile, as the oven is heating up, put the butter into the shallow pan and place into the oven for it to slowly start melting (takes about 10 minutes).
-Once melted, remove the pan from the oven.
+2. Meanwhile, put the butter into the cake pan and place it into the oven for it to slowly start melting (takes about 5 minutes).
+Once melted, remove the pan from the oven and place it onto the baking pan.

 I waited at least 30 minutes before digging in...very difficult to hold myself back.